 Questioning that pertains to the crime should be postponed until the teen has a chance to consult with their parents.
 Unfortunately, this is not always the case.
 If the criminal offense is severe enough to warrant any interrogation, then Miranda Rights will most likely be read.
 After this formality has taken place, the teen may respond to questions without their parents’ approval or presence.

-Preparing for What’s Next When Your Teen Was Arrested
+4. Preparing for What’s Next When Your Daughter or Son Is Arrested

 After all processing procedures and questioning sessions, first-time offenders will probably be released into the custody of their guardians.
 If there is proof of patterned lawbreaking, then the minor may be put in a juvenile detention center pending trial.
 This will also happen if the crime highlights heightened severity or potential future dangers.
 Most likely, you will be able to take your teen home the night of an arrest, but this hardly spells the end of your parenting woes.